MbakzArr/Cisco_Packet_Tracer/README.md

 ## Note
 - This guide provides a general outline.
 Specific commands and configurations may vary based on the Cisco IOS version and software.
 - The provided network prefix (2001:12:34::/64) is a placeholder.
 You can replace it with your actual IPv6 network prefix.

-## Conclusion
-This read me file outlines the basic steps for configuring IPv6 routers and DHCPv6 servers for a network using Cisco Packet Tracer.
-It is recommended to understand the underlying concepts and adapt the instructions to your specific environment.
-If you encounter any issues or need further assistance, refer to Cisco's official documentation or seek support from relevant forums or communities.